poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-`ClassA` still have a hard dependency on `ClassB` but now it can be `injected` from the outside using the constructor:
+`ClassA` still has a hard dependency on `ClassB` but now it can be `injected` from the outside using the constructor:

 ```java
 class Main {